 Bachelor of Science with Honours

-You are also required to meet UC's English language requirements.
+If English is your additional language, you are also required to meet UC's English language requirements.

-For the full entry requirements see the Regulations for the Bachelor of Science with Honours or use the admission requirements checker.
+For the full entry requirements, see the Regulations for the Bachelor of Science with Honours or use the admission requirements checker.

 How to apply

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

 The Bachelor of Science with Honours includes 90 points of coursework and a 30-point research project (or if starting in July, two 15-point research project courses spread over two semesters or the summer months).

 It takes 1 year full-time or 2 years part-time to complete.